gregjd/gregjd.github.io/_posts/2016-03-20-frequency-length-headway.md

 ---
-title: Trip frequency, trip length, and transit service headways
+title: How frequently does transit need to run?
+It depends on distance
-description: Why short-distance transit must be frequent while longer-distance transit doesn't need to be.
+description: Short-distance transit must be frequent while longer-distance transit doesn't need to be.
 layout: post
 image: /images/Lincoln_Trip_Distribution.svg
 ---